sarahbonnin/CRG_RIntroduction/exercise8.md

 	"L1_sample3_TGTTAC.fastq.gz", "L4_sample4_ATGGTA.fastq.gz")
 ```

-Use gsub and an appropriate regular expression to remove all but "sample1", "sample2", "sample3" and "sample4" in vector1.
+Use gsub and an appropriate regular expression to remove all but "sample1", "sample2", "sample3" and "sample4" from vector1.

 <details>
 <summary>